 There is also no scientific evidence to suggest vaccinating your child causes autism.

-Research suggests that boys are, on average, 4 times more likely to have autism than girls.
+Research suggests that boys are, on average, four times more likely to have autism than girls.

-However, this may hide the true incidence of autism in girls and women, with some estimates ranging from 7:1 to as low as 2:1 (that is, 2 boys for every girl).
+However, this may hide the true incidence of autism in girls and women, with some estimates ranging from 7:1 to as low as 2:1 (that is, two boys for every girl with autism).

 People diagnosed with autism can find it difficult reading the body language and emotions of others, this can be misunderstood as a lack of emotion or empathy.

 Generally, they find it difficult to express their emotions or do so in different ways, but this doesn't mean they don't feel them.

 What myths do you want debunked about autism?
 Tell us in the comments below.